 In a world where margins are thin and timing is tight, the turnaround time at the dock door is vital and trickles down through all parts of the supply chain.
 Whether it is lost ROI, fewer doors turned, or adverse effects on Hours of Service, long wait times on dock equates to lost money for the warehouse, shipper, broker, and driver alike.
 The hassle of dealing with checks and cash, confirming amounts and money codes with phone calls, and waiting to get that reimbursable receipt is eliminated with an electronic transaction process.
 Lumpers are paid instantly, so they can unload quickly and move on to the next truck, drivers wait less time on dock so that they can get back on the road faster, and the reconciliation process from driver to shipper is swift and painless, ensuring that everyone gets paid quickly.
 With an electronic payment system, the wheels hit the road a lot faster (pun intended!), and the streamlined process maximizes operational efficiency throughout the supply chain while also improving relations throughout it.

 In other words, there is simply no reason for you to be slowed down by cash and checks when you can adopt these simple practices that we learned during a global pandemic.
 Now, how’s that for light at the end of the tunnel!

-Want to learn more about how Relay Payments can help you to a best-practice scenario when it comes to on-the-road payments?
+Want to learn more about how Relay Payments can keep you moving and help you to a best-practice scenario when it comes to on-the-road payments?
 Get started by filling out this form or click below, and we will get in touch with you.